 Her work with the Wisconsin State Department of Health focused on development of constituent dialogues and focus groups in connection with the state’s electronic health initiative.
 She also participated in grant and program development for a federal Medicaid Transformation initiative yielding more than $7-million dollars for the State Medicaid program.
+More recently she collaborated with the Department on communications strategies as related to the COVID-19 pandemic.
 She has extensive experience in program development, public / private partnership development and customer and constituent relations.

-Jeanan was named by the YWCA as a “Women of Distinction” in 2005.
-She was the 1998 recipient of the first Dane County / City of Madison Public Health “Leadership Award”.
+Jeanan was named by the YWCA as a “Women of Distinction”.
+She was the first recipient of the first Dane County / City of Madison Public Health “Leadership Award”.
 She has been active in facilitating development and growth of a number of community based collaborative projects which have enhanced public / private partnerships in meeting the health needs of Wisconsin families.
-She was appointed to the National and Wisconsin Community Service Board (2003) and the Wisconsin Public Health Council (2004).
+She was appointed to the National and Wisconsin Community Service Board and the Wisconsin Public Health Council.
 She has extensive experience with public / private collaboratives and coalitions.

 In addition to several journal articles, Jeanan is co-author of the books “Tackling the Uninsured Puzzle: Collaborating for Community Care” (2001) and “Putting the Patient First: Upfront with Advocacy and Community Service.”
 (1997).
 She is a regular presenter at national and statewide forums.